-Major: Nursing (BS - Nursing completion program for registered nurses)
+Major: Nursing (BSN Completion for registered nurses)

-Registered nurses who have graduated from an ADN or Diploma nursing program will find Concordia's BS N Completion Program a flexible means of furthering their nursing education.
-Coursework consists of accelerated learning modules that can be taken on-site or online.
+Registered nurses who have graduated from an ADN or Diploma nursing program will find Concordia's BSN Completion Program a flexible means of furthering their nursing education.
+Coursework consists of accelerated learning that can be taken on-site or online.
 Completion program candidates can obtain their BSN degree in as quick as 18 months, depending on how many credits are transferred in.
 Students may transfer in up to 90 credits from their ADN and any other previous college coursework that has a grade of C+ or better.
 All students must take at least 36 credits at CUW in order to satisfy residency requirements and graduate with a Baccalaureate Degree from CUW.
 Concordia University's Nursing Completion Program is accredited by the Commission on Collegiate Nursing Education.